 Above all: stay vigilant!

 Don’t hide your head in the sand hoping rates will magically go up, and “the market” will take care of itself.
-Things get worse when people with good intentions sit still hoping others will lift a finger.
+It doesn’t.
+Things get worse when people with good intentions sit still, hoping others will lift the first finger.

 Question what you read and what you hear, especially on social media.
 Always take the source of the information into account.

 Be clear on how you want to spend your time.
 There are too many forces competing for your attention, and most of them are useless distractions.

 The best chance of changing other people’s behavior is to change what they react to, namely your own behavior, so:

 Use your brain, and become the colleague you most want to be.